Skip to main content

 Maternity grants

-You could get a £500 maternity grant if you’re pregnant with your first child.
+You can get a £500 maternity grant if you’re pregnant with your first child.

-If you already have a child under 16, you can get a maternity grant if either:
+If you already have a child, you can get a maternity grant if either:

 • you're expecting twins